Chosker/ue4-style-guide/README.md

 There are certain asset types that have a huge volume of related files where each asset has a unique purpose.
 The two most common are Animation and Audio assets.
 If you find yourself having 15+ of these assets that belong together, they should be together.

-For example, animations that are shared across multiple characters should lay in `Characters/Common/Animations` and may have sub-folders such as `Locomotion` or `Cinematic`.

 > This does not apply to assets like textures and materials.
 It is common for a `Rocks` folder to have a large amount of textures if there are a large amount of rocks, however these textures are generally only related to a few specific rocks and should be named appropriately.
 Even if these textures are part of a [Material Library](#2.7).

 <a name="2.7"></a>
 <a name="structure-material-library"></a>
 ### 2.7 `MaterialLibrary`

-If your project makes use of master materials, layered materials, or any form of reusable materials or textures that do not belong to any subset of assets, these assets should be located in `Content/Project/MaterialLibrary`.
+If your project makes use of master materials, layered materials, or any form of reusable materials or textures that do not belong to any subset of assets, these assets should be located inside a MaterialLibrary.

 This way all 'global' materials have a place to live and are easily located.